LogansBrain/TicTacGoDot/README.md

 I added the ability to choose your Token (X or O).

-I made the logic so the computer will not lose, if you beat the computer, please let me know!
+I was able to beat the computer 26/02/04 and that should not be possible.

-(There are situations the computer picks a random location that could not produce a win.)
+I can not remember the conditions.
+I believe I was "X" and started in the middle but forgot the rest.